ajh123-development/website/docs/Minecraft.md

 View the [Dynamic Map](https://minersonline.tk/map).

+## BetterCC - Better with complex contraptions!

-You may the [lua docs](/better_cc/1.18/docs/lua/) for our 1.18.2 Minecraft mod, Better CC - Better with complex contraptions!.
+You may the [lua docs](/better_cc/1.18/docs/lua/) for the 1.18.2 version of Better CC..